 Evaluation and Selection

-Candidates should identify a potential mentor and contact this mentor prior to applying to the program to ensure a match between the research interests and goals of the applicant and the potential mentor.
+Candidates should identify a potential primary mentor and contact this mentor prior to applying to the program to ensure alignment between their research interests and goals and those of the mentor.
+At least one mentor, whether primary or secondary, must hold a tenured position.

 Candidates are evaluated by a panel of faculty reviewers in their own fields and in related fields.
 Faculty reviewers will evaluate candidates according to their academic accomplishments, the strength of their research proposal, and their potential for faculty careers that will contribute to diversity and equal opportunity through their teaching, research and service.
 Faculty reviewers also may consider the mentor's potential to work productively with the candidate and commitment to equity and diversity in higher education.
 Faculty reviewers will submit their recommendations to the Office of the Provost, where the final selections will be determined.